patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 **RFM (Recency, Frequency, Monetary)** is a well known method to segment customers based on their behavior. **But recency, fequency, and monetary alone, are not effective enough to segment the diversity of customers**.
 We should use other available features or characteristics of customers to segment them more effectively that come to the harder to score with traditional RFM method.

-As a result, **KMeans emerged as a crucial machine learning technique for effectively clustering clients** into more precise customer segments. **But, the Kmeans is not interpretable**, we can't explain the result or criteria to the business that how clusters are formed or how the customers are segmented, but only show what features we use in KMeans model (we don't even know which features are more influence).
+As a result, **KMeans emerged as a crucial machine learning technique for reasonably effectively clustering clients** into more precise customer segments. **But, the Kmeans is not interpretable**, we can't explain the result or criteria to the business of how clusters are formed or how the customers are segmented, but only show what features we use in KMeans model (we don't even know which features are more influence).

 **So, we can use Decision Tree to find the criteria of the clusters**, and explain the result to the business, leading to proper campaigns and strategies that suit to customer segments to be launched.

 Moreover, we can use **XGBoost to find the most important features that influence the customer segments (or each segment)**, and further concern and develop strategies regarding that features.

-**RFM and Features Details**
+#### **RFM and Features Details**

 First, we will form the RFM table based on customer transactions and add some more features (Feature Engineering) that we think it might be useful for segmentation which include:
 - Recency